emmideric/alx-system_engineering-devops/README.md

-Script thatsets the permissions to 007
+Script that sets the mode of the file